artgris/FileManagerBundle/Resources/doc/book/2-service-configuration.md

 Chapter 2 - Service Configuration
 =================================

-If basic configuration is not sufficient for you and you need more control, used the service configuration below
+If basic configuration is not sufficient for you and you need more control, using the service configuration below

 for this conf you just need one option :